richardchung23/ready/docs/ANALYSIS_RATIONALE.md

 or could not work.

-4. Data Sources
+# 4. Data Sources
-After convsering with Gemini, I decided to only directly call USGS for ground elevation in order to calculate LOS.
+I decided to only directly call USGS for ground elevation in order to calculate LOS.
 When USE_LIVE_API is true, the pipeline queries the USGS API for each location's elevation in meters.
 This is free and is simple.

 For Tree Canopy Cover (TCC), rather than calling a remote API, I downloaded the publicly available National Land Cover Database (NLCD) raster from MRLC and loaded